 The dues are $100 for a full skipper membership and $30 for an associate membership.
 First time new skippers pay a prorated amount based on when in the year that they join.
 PRSA dues must be payed by January 15 each year or a $25 late fee will be assessed (the PRSA membership year runs from 1 December through 30 November each year).
 Its the best deal in the whole area by far!
 Join PRSA or renew your annual membership using this form.

 This organization has a lot to do with the Lightning being one of the most popular one-design classes out there.
 They put out a monthly newsletter and an annual yearbook.
 They set the rules that allows our boats to stay modern but relatively inexpensive.
 They help us buy and sell used boats.
 In short, they maintain the value of our boats.

-Membership is $50 but includes a subscription to Sailing World, discounts on entry fees to many regattas, and discount coupons at West Marine.
+Membership is $60 but includes discounts on entry fees to many regattas and discount coupons at West Marine.
 New members get a copy of the rulebook and renewing members get new editions when they are published.
 US Sailing does a lot for sailboat racing as a sport.
 For example, they work hard to improve the quality of race committee work.
 Click here to join US Sailing online.